 “We were able to show the impact of partial versus exclusive breastfeeding, and also the length of breastfeeding over the first year of life,” Belfort said.
 To increase the amount of DHA in your breast milk, the researchers recommend eating more fish.

 Breast or No Breast?

 If you haven’t jumped on the breastfeeding bandwagon, you’re not alone.
-In the United States, just over 47 percent of women breastfeed for a full six months after birth, and only 25.5 percent breastfeed for a full year, according to the Centers for Disease Control and Prevention (CDC).
+In the United States, just over 47 percent of women breastfeed for a full six months after birth, and only 25.5 percent breastfeed for a full year, according to the (CDC).

 It's time to buck this trend.
 Having a baby less than 1 year old can be draining (lack of sleep, lack of showers, lack of a seemingly normal life...), but exclusive breastfeeding for at least one year may be highly beneficial in the long run.